wang-q/intspan/README.md

     help       Print this message or the help of the given subcommand(s) merge      Merge overlapped ranges via overlapping graph replace    Replace fields in .tsv file
-    runlist    Filter a range file by comparison with a runlist file sort       Sort .rg and .tsv files by a range field
+    runlist    Filter .rg and .tsv files by comparison with a runlist file sort       Sort .rg and .tsv files by a range field

 ```